Amed Rosario Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.38 team ERA ranks eighth among all league pitching staffs.
+- The Mariners' 3.33 team ERA ranks eighth among all MLB pitching staffs.

-- Mariners pitchers combine to give up six total home runs at a clip of 0.9 per game (to rank 11th in the league).
+- Mariners pitchers combine to allow six total home runs at a rate of 0.8 per game (to rank 11th in baseball).

-- The Mariners are sending Gilbert (0-1) out for his second start of the season.
+- The Mariners will send Gonzales (0-0) to make his second start of the season.

-- In his most recent time out on Sunday, the righty tossed six innings against the Cleveland Guardians, giving up one earned run while surrendering four hits.
+- The left-hander last appeared on Sunday against the Cleveland Guardians, when he tossed five innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.